SEI-SEA-1-25/MERN-Deploy-Jam/README.md

   * make sure you have no uncommited changes
 * afterwards use the command `git checkout -b deployment` to create a deployment branch

-Now you can update your `.env` with the following enviromental variable:
+Now you can update your `.env` with the following environmental variable:
 ```sh
 # in .env
 NODE_ENV=development
 ```

-Next we will `NODE_ENV` to configure our server to use different databases depending on the enviroment.
-Update your mongoose connection in `./models/index.js` to only run if `NODE_ENV` is set to development
+Next we will `NODE_ENV` to configure our server to use different databases depending on the environment (production vs development).
+Update your mongoose connection in `./models/index.js` to only connect to localhost if `NODE_ENV` is set to `development` with an `if/else`.

-It will looke something like this:
+It will look something like this:

 ```js
 const mongoose = require('mongoose')